 Innovation has taken the world by storm.
-More than a simple storm, it is now looking more like a stationary looping hurricane.
+More than a pure storm, it is now looking more like a stationary looping hurricane.
 No escape.
 Embrace or die.
 Only a few have opted for the latter.
-In any event, this is without doubt a critical development.
+In any event, this is, without doubt, a critical development.
 New technologies are creating wave after wave of innovation perhaps in a scale not ever seen before.
-They are in fact triggering important changes at most levels of society, from personal relations and family to politics and conflict management.
+They are in fact triggering significant changes at most levels of society, from personal relations and family to politics and conflict management.

 It is usually assumed that the innovation brought forward by new technologies is almost always positive.
 When it comes to diffusion, we regularly get to hear about the rapid diffusion of new technologies on a global scale, mobile phones being the example most frequently quoted.
 Some even speak about

 Not without reason, Inequality seems to have taken command of most development, socio-economic and even political discussions.
 The fact that a supposedly “technical” and long (and excellent too!) book such as Piketty’s Capital in the Twenty-First Century became a best-seller of sorts last year is a good indicator of the relevance of this topic in our current historical juncture.

 The focus of Piketty’s book is inequality regarding income and wealth.
 But it says little to nothing on the role new technologies can play in this evolution.
 The fundamental questions here are: is there a connection between the rapid growth of new ICTs and inequality?
 And if so, what is the role of ICTs in fostering or taming income and wealth inequality?